MuniNihitha/MuniNihitha.github.io/_posts/2019-07-04-Non-Coding-Variant-Effect-Prediction-Using-Basenji.md

 </p><p>
 <h4><b>b.Dilated Convolution layers:</b></h4>
 </p><p>
- The 128 bp regions which we obtain after the convolution layers would be fed as input to the dilated convolution layers.
+ Theese 128 bp regions which we obtain after the convolution layers would be fed as input to the dilated convolution layers.
 To share information across long distances, we apply several layers of densely connected dilated convolutions.
 After these layers, each 128-bp region aligns to a vector that considers the relevant regulatory elements across a large span of sequence.
 </p><p>
 The main aim of these dilated convolutions in our model is to view distal regulatory elements which are at distances, achieving a 32-kb receptive field width i.e, it extracts and combines the features which are even farther from the TSS(Transcription Start Site).</p><p>